include-cpp/include-cpp.github.io/discord/index.md

 * To change your **nickname on this server**, see [How to change a nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#h_01EJTEHFA19Q5BK1GQY2XJ2ZJS)
 * To change your **underlying username**, which is seen when people @-mention you and in some other contexts, see [How do I change my Username?](https://support.discord.com/hc/en-us/articles/213480948-How-do-I-change-my-Username-)
 * To change your **avatar**, see [How do I change my avatar?](https://support.discord.com/hc/en-us/articles/204156688-How-do-I-change-my-avatar-)

+#### Mentioning users

+Users with non-ASCII characters in their names may be hard for you to "mention" with an @.
+If you need to mention such a user, you can right-click their name and use the Mention option.

+We have turned off the ability to mention @everyone, @here, @channel and so on.
+Simply posting in a channel is enough for all those interested to know there is a message.
+Be cautious about mentioning an individual; do not use it to bring someone to a channel just because you want something from them.

 ### Linking to other accounts